bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getinfo.md

 - n: "→<br>`paytxfee`"
   t: "number (bitcoins)"
   p: "Optional<br>(0 or 1)"
   d: "The minimum fee to pay per kilobyte of transaction; may be `0`.
-Only returned if wallet suuport is enabled"
+Only returned if wallet support is enabled"

 - n: "→<br>`relayfee`"
   t: "number (bitcoins)"